 Ph.D.
 Student Handbook

-Ph.D.
-Candidacy Examination: Submission and Defense of the Dissertation Proposal
+Advancing to Ph.D.
+Candidacy: Submission and Defense of the Dissertation Proposal

-To be eligible for the Ph.D.
-Candidacy exam, a student must have passed the Qualifications Evaluation and be in good academic standing.
-All Ph.D. students should defend their dissertation by the end of the fall semester of their third year of graduate studies.
+To be eligible to defend your proposal and advance to candidacy, a student must have passed the Qualifications Evaluation and be in good academic standing.
+All Ph.D. students should defend their dissertation proposal by the end of the fall semester of their third year of graduate studies.

 Step 1: Getting Started - Registration for Your Dissertation Proposal Defense

 Before the third year, each student and advisor should identify a dissertation research topic, select potential committee members, and develop a timeline to defend their dissertation proposal by the end of the fall semester of their third year of study.
 All students must formally register for the Dissertation Proposal (access registration form here) by the end of the fifth semester of graduate study.
 If the student took a leave of absence during his/her studies, or believes he/she may have other extenuating circumstances, contact the Graduate Program Coordinator so that a timeline to defend the proposal can be determined based on individual circumstances.

 Step 2: Registration Review - Committee Approval and Appointment of Chair

 The Graduate Group Chair will review the topic, committee members and timeline proposed on the registration form.
 After reviewing your registration and committee recommendations, the Graduate Group Chair will appoint your Dissertation Committee Chair.
 Changes or additions to the committee require approval of the Graduate Group Chair.

 Step 3: Write your proposal - and have your advisor read, edit and approve it.